alexpolt/alexpolt.github.io/src/dfaa.md

   So, the first step in the DFAA algorithm is to assign the Barycentric coordinate system to the polygon.
 For non-indexed geometry this can be done with the vertex id.
-  Altenatively you or you can always provide you own uv's, or use a buffer with 0,1,2 values foe each vertex.
+  Alternatively you can always provide your own uv's, or use a buffer with 0,1,2 values foe each vertex.
 For HLSL SM3.0 the code looks like this:

     //Barycentrics
     static float2 uv01[] = { {0,0}, {1,0}, {0,1} };

     //in SM > 3.0 we use SV_VertexID
     out.uv01 = uv01[ 3 * frac( SV_VertexID/3 ) ];

     //or in SM <= 3.0 we use a generated buffer with 0,1,2 values for each vertex out.uv01 = uv01[ uvid ];

-  For indexed geometry SV_VertexID won't work (unless your vertices are in strips), so we need to either use a geometry shader or generate a buffer with 0,1,2 mapping.
+  For indexed geometry SV_VertexID generally won't work (you can try, especially if your vertices are in strips), so we need to either use a geometry shader or generate a buffer with 0,1,2 mapping.
 Geometry optimized as triangle fans won't do well (we'll end up having duplicate 0 or 1 or 2).
 Here's an example how you can generated such a buffer:

     auto vertex_id_buffer = generate_vertex_ids<float>( index_buffer, tris_count*3 );